pizza-to-the-polls/data-maps/README.md

 These are optional columns that you can have for extra configuration:

 - `Title`: The title that will be displayed at the top of the map.
 If empty, it will default to `Support for [issue label]`.
+- `Legend label`: Override the label on the legend.
 - `Min`: A decimal between 0 and 1.
 If empty, it will be 0.
 - `Max`: A decimal between 0 and 1.
 If empty, it will be 1.
 - `Scale`: The type of scale to use.
 Options: